 We have now produced reports covering many different topics such as discipleship, work, the family, overseas connections, money and evangelism.
-Our latest report Good news for the poor? was released in May 2014 and explores whether evangelicals really love their neighbours.
-Our surveys in the next year will focus on politics and poverty.
+Our latest report Good news for the poor? was released in May 2015 and explores whether evangelicals really love their neighbours.

 There is much to celebrate in our reports.
 They confirm a distinctive counter-cultural evangelical lifestyle and identify emerging trends.
 However, they also highlight things that should be of great concern to Christians across the UK.